 The actual escape routing strategy will depend in part on the layer stack.
-PCIe devices are mostly built on 4 layer boards, although 6 layer boards are also a common choice.
+PCIe devices are mostly built on 4 layer boards, although 6+ layer counts are useful when routing to a high ball-count device.
 Regardless of the layer count, the overall thickness of the card is limited to 1.57 mm.
 With four layer boards, your routing space will be limited to two layers due to the two internal copper planes.

 With very coarse pitch BGAs, you may be able to route directly out of the package without placing vias on your signal lines.
 The PCIe routing guidelines specify symmetric routing, even under a BGA.
 As you route beneath the package between neighboring balls, you may need to place a bend in a signal line to make the desired connection.
 Try to mirror any bends in both traces on a differential pair as closely as possible.
 It is best to route a differential pair between pads, rather than placing pads between traces in a pair.

 A dog bone fanout strategy is appropriate for coarse to intermediate pitch BGAs, but the trick is to keep traces coupled beneath the package.
 This can be difficult considering the limits on board thickness, as this limits the available layer count.
 The requirement to route differential pairs between balls actually makes it easier to reach the first two rows in the BGA directly on the top signal layer (i.e., without vias) compared to a typical dog bone fanout strategy.
 On the inner rows, you can then use a dog bone fanout with vias to reach another signal layer.
 Be sure to include the appropriate anti-pad diameter when routing through copper layers.